phoophoo187/Privacy_SDN_Edge_IoT/flowrules/README.md

 4. Set execute permission on script file`edge*.sh` by using command :
 `sudo chmod +x edge1.sh`

-5. To run script `edge1.sh` by command:
+5. Run script `edge1.sh` by command:
 `sudo ./edge1.sh`
+Do for all edge nodes.
+Executing this `edge*.sh` script makes the edge* connects to the Ryu controller in the super edge node.

+6. Check the connectivity between OVS in all edge nodes and Ryu controller by command:
+`sudo ovs-ofctl dump-flow br#`

+7.